 Not only families, but entire countries count on remittance to stabilize economies, Williams said.
 "If you were to cut off the [remittance] dollars that flow into Mexico, it would wreck their economy," he added.
 "So, I believe that these countries support it because of the economic advantages that it offers."

 Williams explained that global remittance relies on two factors: payment cards and mobile phones.
 Within a matter of seconds, money can be transferred via mobile phones to just about anywhere on the globe, he said.
 But, in order to access cash from ATMs or pay electronically for goods and services at POS locations, payment cards are necessary.
 "I think that is one of the most misunderstood aspects of mobile payments," Williams said.
 "These people that say, 'Oh, we make phone-to-phone payments.'
 You know, I'm impressed.
 I think that's great.
-But people like to use
+But people like to use their money.

 "I think that you're going to have to have a card.
 And the cell phone becomes an access device.
 The cell phone allows you to very quickly and instantly and conveniently move money from here to there, balance inquiry, transaction history.
 All those things can easily be accessed by a cell phone.
 But in this country, and I think the world, you will not be withdrawing cash from an ATM any time soon with a cell phone."